 Another key form of evidence in a trucking accident case is the “black box.”
 The Federal Motor Carrier Safety Administration (FMCSA) requires all commercial vehicles to have black boxes, also called electronic logging devices, or ELDs.

-A black box or ELD often records very valuable information relating to truck crashes, including:
+An ELD often records very valuable information relating to truck crashes, including:

 - Vehicle speed, including speed limit violations